-Join Tracy Verdugo, internationally celebrated artist and author for an inspirational painting workshop designed to free up your creative mojo.
+Join Tracy Verdugo, internationally celebrated artist and author for an inspirational painting retreat designed to free up your creative mojo.

 Your week will include six days of guided class sessions, Q&A time with me, PLUS delicious breakfasts and lunches onsite on class days AND an art walk and a group dinner in the Historic center.

 - Imagine yourself waking up slowly and naturally, breathing in the clean mountain air, stretching your body in anticipation of a day of expansive creativity...

 - Imagine enjoying a delicious breakfast, laughing and chatting with new friends, perhaps taking a dip in the gorgeous pool before laying out your paints and materials to dedicate the whole morning to learning and painting...

 - Imagine more delicious food at lunch, more painting, swimming, exploring, communing, all of this on endless repeat for six days with pure creative bliss!

 Most of you know of my ongoing love affair with Mexico and it is absolutely one of my favourite places to teach and facilitate retreats.
 I am so excited to be returning to the beautiful city of Oaxaca once again in 2023!
 Our intimate group will explore the beautiful colonial city of Oaxaca, world renowned for its food, fiestas and art, soaking up the abundance of inspiration, while enjoying the elegant ambience of our gorgeous boutique hotel, and making art together just across the street in the fabulous artspace and mezcaleria El Armadillo Negro.